-- To configure auto-tagging when registering an engine for the first time, the Account must have a role with the Configure Predefined Auto Tagging At Registration permission. - To update the auto-tagging configuration on a pre-registered engine, the Account must have the Configure Predefined Auto Tagging on the ENGINE object they wish to update.
+- To configure auto-tagging with custom tags when registering an engine for the first time, the account must have a role with the Configure custom auto-tagging at registration permission. - To update the auto-tagging configuration's custom tags on a pre-registered engine, the account must have the Configure custom auto-tagging on the ENGINE object they wish to update.